ITU-METSEN/WRF_Docker/README.md

 Contributions are welcome!
 If you find issues or have enhancements, please open an issue or submit a pull request.

-## License

-This project is open-source and available under the [The GNU General Public License v3.0](LICENSE).

 ## Contact

 For questions or support, please open an issue or contact the maintainer.